78 new friends landed on my doormat yesterday. I love getting a new deck!

 Winter Solstice – Capricorn – Earth – Pentacles

-Before you smudge the cards, consider how you will be using them.
+Before you cleanse the cards, consider how you will be using them.
 You may for example want to use them as a personal/spiritual development deck or perhaps this is a deck that you will only use to read for others.
 Perhaps it will be a combination of both.

 If you are completely new to Tarot, you may not yet know how you wish to use them.
 It’s a whole new journey!
 In this case, I suggest simply thinking of light whether it be the Sun or Moon or a beautiful clear sky.

 Think of the highest purpose of the deck and hold that feeling in your mind and body.
 Now take the pack and pass it through the smoke either as an entire deck or card by card.
 If you wish, you may like to say a prayer or speak to your spirit guide or Guardian Angel.

 For a really simple cleanse, place the cards on a window sill for 24 hours so that they absorb the rays of both the Sun and the Moon.
 For an extra special cleanse which can be done at any time (not just when the cards are new), this could be done at Equinox (Spring or Autumn) bringing intuition and emotions (the Moon) in harmony with consciousness and purpose (the Sun).

 Many choose to cleanse and then dedicate their cards under the light of a Full Moon.
 The Full Moon signifies a peak of energy and achievement.